apple1417/willow2-sdk-mods/alt_use_vendors/Readme.md

 ## Alt Use Vendors v2.0
 Near complete rewrite.
-- Removed depencency on AsyncUtil.
+- Removed dependency on AsyncUtil.
 Added decepency to Enums.
 - Added the option to sell all trash at weapon vendors.
 - Fixed that if updating costs were on, and if the displayed cost was higher than your wallet, you'd be unable to buy health/ammo even if you could afford the actual cost.
 - No longer hiding the alt use icon if you have nothing to buy, to allow other coop players to use them.
 - Removed the updating costs option.
 It's now always on, and uses hooks instead of polling.

 ## Alt Use Vendors v1.7
-- Fixed crash that occured when switching maps while standing near a vending machine.
+- Fixed crash that occurred when switching maps while standing near a vending machine.

 ## Alt Use Vendors v1.6
 - Added more optimization in anticipation of SDK version 0.7.10.
 Will fall back to current implementation when running on older versions.